 Associate in Applied Science (A.A.S.)

-FLCC's A.A.S.
-Viticulture and Wine Technology degree is designed to provide you with the knowledge and training necessary to pursue a career in viticulture, vineyard management, winery operations, tasting room management, and wine sales.
-Building on FLCC's well-known and established Environmental Conservation and Horticulture programs, this degree also includes an emphasis on sustainability, ensuring that the environmental issues so very important in the region will be addressed.
+Building on FLCC's well-known and established environmental conservation and horticulture programs, this degree also includes an emphasis on sustainability, ensuring that the important environmental issues in the region will be addressed.

 Program Learning Outcomes

 Upon completion of this degree program, students will be able to: